tymyrddin/blue/source/docs/active/honeyports/honeyports.md

 ## Why it works

 Attackers rarely resist low-hanging fruit.
 A port that looks open is an invitation.
-When they knock and the door bites back, you get early warning—before they’ve even tried anything serious.
+When they knock and the door bites back, you get early warning, before they’ve even tried anything serious.

 Unlike traditional IDS/IPS, honeyports don’t rely on packet inspection or signature updates.
 They’re simple, dumb, and brutally effective.
 Which, ironically, makes them smarter than half your defensive stack.